lorenzo-stoakes/stanford-ai/ai/notes/notes.md

 ========

 N.B. - I had to give up on attempting ascii art for everything.
 Turned out not to be all that practical!
 I have started scanning notes for stuff I have to write.
-Other than that,
+Other than that, am using [tex the world](http://thewe.net/tex/) for equations (not all, yet, am working on it).

 Unit 1 - Introduction
 ---------------------